The Latest: Bryan Kohberger pleads guilty in University of Idaho stabbings

-Bryan Kohberger appear in court Wednesday to plead guilty to murder in the fatal stabbing of four University of Idaho students in 2022.
+Bryan Kohberger pleaded guilty Wednesday to murder in the fatal stabbing of four University of Idaho students in 2022.

 He agreed to the plea deal just weeks before his trial was to begin to avoid the death penalty, which prosecutors had said they intended to pursue.